PythonRSAS/pythonrsas.github.io/_posts/2022-02-02-1-Review-Gini-Index-and-the-Lorenze-Curve.md

 **Sumnmary**
 We have reviewed the Lorenz curve, Gini index, CAP, ROC and AUC.
 What they have in common is they all compare one cumulative rate vs the other.

 The Gini index takes on differenct meaning in different context, from the original Lorenz curve, CAP and then to the classification model.
+The Gini index is model-agnostic.
+It can be used for any types of models.
 The meanings differ in the following:
 1. model target is continuous or binary
 2. sorting direction (the ROC curve has no sorting involved in terms of X-axis and the Y-axis;the CAP is sorted by modeled defaults first, descendingly, whereas the Lorenz curve sorts the population ascendingly by their income or loss dollar,or loss severity)
 3. area definitions